-Deep Image Fingerprint: Accurate And Low Budget Synthetic Image Detector
+Deep Image Fingerprint: Towards Low Budget Synthetic Image Detection and Model Lineage Analysis

 Reichman University

 Image generators (e.g., Dall•E-2) leave unique artifacts, fingerprints, within generated images.
-With DIF we extract these fingerprints of the generative models from a small set of real and generated images and utilize them for the detection of generated images.
+With DIF we extract these fingerprints of the generative models from a small set of real and generated images and utilize them for both, the detection of generated images and model linage analysis.

 Blended Diffusion teaser.

-Examples of fingerprints extracted from Stable Diffusion v1.4 and GLIDE.
+Examples of fingerprints extracted from image generated by Stable Diffusion v1.4 and GLIDE.
+Observe checkerboard and boundary artifacts which are persistent in CNN image generators.

 Abstract

 The generation of high-quality images has become widely accessible and is a rapidly evolving process.
 As a result, anyone can generate images that are indistinguishable from real ones.
-This leads to a wide range of applications, which also include malicious usage with deception in mind.
+This leads to a wide range of applications, including malicious usage with deceptive intentions.
 Despite advances in detection techniques for generated images, a robust detection method still eludes us.
-In this work, we utilize the inductive bias of convolutional neural networks (CNNs) to develop a new detection method that requires a small amount of training samples and achieves accuracy that is on par or better than current state-of-the-art methods.
+Furthermore, model personalization techniques might affect the detection capabilities of existing methods.
+In this work, we utilize the architectural properties of convolutional neural networks (CNNs) to develop a new detection method.
+Our method can detect images from a known generative model and enable us to establish relationships between fine-tuned generative models.
+We tested the method on images produced by both Generative Adversarial Networks (GANs) and recent large text-to-image models LTIMs that rely on Diffusion Models.
+Our approach outperforms others trained under identical conditions and achieves comparable performance to state-of-the-art pre-trained detection methods on images generated by Stable Diffusion and MidJourney, with significantly fewer required train samples.

 Method